Codelessly/CodelesslySDK/README.md

 > The `config` parameter may be required depending on how you configure your CodelesslyWidget.
 Please read below for more information.

 ### Initializing the SDK
-There are multiple methods to initialize your `CodelesslyWidget`.
+There are several ways to initialize your `CodelesslyWidget`.

 #### Method #1: Lazy Initialization using the CodelesslyWidget
 The simplest method is to directly use the `CodelesslyWidget` and allow it to initialize itself automatically when it comes into view in your widget tree.
 If you use this method, you **must** provide the `authToken` in a `CodelesslyConfig` in the `config` constructor parameter of the `CodelesslyWidget`.

 ```dart
 import 'package:codelessly_sdk/codelessly_sdk.dart';